RaitCode/Functional-Test-System-for-Arduino-Using-NI-MyDAQ/README.md

   o	LabVIEW sends a 19-character string via serial communication to Arduino. o	Arduino reads and echoes the string back to confirm serial communication reliability.

+**LabVIEW Design Techniques**
+The LabVIEW program integrates several advanced programming techniques to ensure maintainability, modularity, and scalability:

+Event-Driven State Machine (EDSM) architecture
+Use of SubVIs for modular code structure
+Queues for efficient inter-process communication
+Type Definitions (TypeDefs) to ensure consistent data types across the application These techniques demonstrate solid software engineering practices and ensure the test system is responsive and easy to extend.

 **Hardware Used**
   •	Arduino Uno
   •	NI MyDAQ